ABetancourt03/nvim/README.md

 git clone https://github.com/ABetancourt03/nvim.git $ENV:USERPROFILE\AppData\Local\nvim && nvim
 ```

-### This will clone and install the config and all plugins automatically
+### This will clone and install the config and all plugins automatically.